Center for Biblical Theology and Eschatology

 - Moreover he said, I am the God of thy father, the God of Abraham, the God of Isaac, and the God of Jacob.
 And Moses hid his face; for he was afraid to look upon God."

-This angel of the Bush identified as I AM (Exodus 3:13-14) is none other than the Lord.
+This Messenger of the Bush is identified as I AM (Exodus 3:13-14), is none other than the Lord Jesus.
 And indeed Christ also illustrated that He was this "I AM" as he spoke to the Jews in John chapter 8:

 - "And when forty years were expired, there appeared to him in the wilderness of mount Sina an angel of the Lord in a flame of fire in a bush.